 2. No need to change the existing attributes

-It’s obvious that most of the outbound links on your website have the nofollow attribute.
+It’s obvious that most of the outbound links on your website have the no follow link attribute.

 You don’t need to change this as Google has not made any major changes to how it reads the nofollow tag.
 Moving forward, Google recommends using the two new attributes based on the context of the link.